GFRAYJO/Capstone-Project/README.md

 The use of Axios in this application is used to make `XMLHttpRequests` from the browser.
 It supports the use of the Promise API and the intercept of requests and responses to provide automatic transformation of request and response data into JSON data.

 ## Application Programming Interface (API):
+The backend or service layer to this application will consist of using the `Django RESTFramework`.
+It supports a RESTful API that takes requests and responses.

 ## Database (DB):
+This application fetches and stores data using a relational database.
+This application relies on the use of `PostgreSQL` that supports one to one and one to many relationships.